-CLASP is an innovative USAID-funded project implemented by UCP Wheels that increases access to a variety of quality, affordable mobility aids, and promotes appropriate provision globally.
+CLASP is an innovative USAID-funded project implemented by Momentum Wheels for Humanity that increases access to a variety of quality, affordable mobility aids, and promotes appropriate provision globally.
 CLASP provides a solution to supply-side challenges faced by wheelchair service providers in less-resourced settings, including limited product variety, extensive lead time, and logistical burdens

 The Church wheelchair initiative strives to improve mobility, health, and educational and economic opportunities for people with physical disabilities.
 We help local organizations improve the services they provide to the physically disabled and provide a wheelchair or walking aid appropriate to the individual’s need and circumstances.

 With the help of volunteer trainers, the Church seeks to strengthen the capability of local organizations to assess individual needs, select and fit an appropriate wheelchair or another mobility device, train the individual and caregiver, and provide support for repair and maintenance.
 The mobility devices we provide include wheelchairs for rough terrain, hospital wheelchairs, crutches, walkers, and canes.
 Since 2002, over 415,000 people have received one of these devices.

 Walkabout Foundation is a UK and US registered charity with the mission of restoring dignity, freedom, and independence by providing wheelchairs and rehabilitation in the developing world and funding research to find a cure for paralysis.